perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

 That's something to note just in case you need that functionality sometime later in your testing life.

 One final note about our tests will apply to anyone writing a mod\_perl XS extension.
 Instead of using `extra.conf.in` to configure Apache, we used `extra.last.conf.in`.
-The difference between the two is that `extra.last.conf.in` is guaranteed to be loaded the last in the configuration order—if our `PerlLoadModule` directive is processed before mod\_perl gets the chance to add the proper `blib` entries, nothing will work, so ensuring our configuration is loaded after everything else is in place is important.
+The difference between the two is that `extra.last.conf.in` is guaranteed to be loaded the last in the configuration orderâ€”if our `PerlLoadModule` directive is processed before mod\_perl gets the chance to add the proper `blib` entries, nothing will work, so ensuring our configuration is loaded after everything else is in place is important.

 ### Whew